th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check2-recon.md

 ### hash()

 Method `hash()` generates the hash key for the message to join it in the future.
 Hash key depends on one or several fields of the message.
-Fields hash key depends on are defined by the user in method implementation.
+The fields are defined by a user in `method` implementation.
 If all these fields are the same in 2 messages, final hash keys also will be equal.

 ![Hash method](/img/boxes/exactpro/check2-recon/hash-method.png)